Structural Dynamics Descriptors for Metal Halide Perovskites: Methods

 \subsection{Perovskite dynamics analysis}

 \textsc{PDynA} is an integrated Python code that is tested with Python 3.8+.
 The algorithm first identifies all constituent octahedra and their connectivity as well as the A-site cations in the perovskite structure.
+We then formulate a set of compact descriptors to represent the structural characteristics in space and time, which can be compared for different external conditions and chemical compositions.

-Then the user-selected properties are calculated with respect to space and time.
-Accordingly, functions are developed to analyse MD trajectories in four general aspects: lattice parameters (relative position of octahedra), octahedral tilting, octahedral distortion, and A-site molecular orientation and displacement.
-The computation of properties is vectorised and feasible for multi-threading to enable faster processing of large trajectories.
+Functions are developed to analyse MD trajectories in four general aspects: lattice parameters (relative position of BX$_6$ octahedra), octahedral tilting, octahedral distortion, and A-site molecular orientation and displacement.
+The computation of these properties is vectorised with multi-threading to enable faster processing of large trajectories.
 The analysis of dynamic structural behaviour can be done in two modes, static (time-independent) analysis mode and transient analysis mode (time-dependent or temperature-dependent).
-Most properties investigated in this work can be explored in both ways.
 In the static mode, the behaviour of constant-temperature MD trajectory will be sampled after a given equilibration period and output static properties in the form of cumulative data.
 The sampling frequency is automatically determined according to the system size.
 In the transient mode, computed properties will be sampled evenly across the trajectory and provide structural information with respect to time or temperature.

-In this work, the notation of the principal axes of perovskite structures uses the following convention: $a$, $b$ and $c$ are the principal axes related to crystallographic phases.
+In this work, $a$, $b$ and $c$ are the principal axes related to crystallographic perovskite phases.
 These three axes have a one-to-one correspondence to the principal Cartesian axes of the sample, $x$, $y$ and $z$ unless specified otherwise.
 Under most circumstances, these two systems have one-to-one correspondence except during a phase transition event (e.g. when cooling from a cubic to a tetragonal phase, a tetragonal distortion may emerge along $x$, $y$ or $z$ of the simulation cell).
 We use $\alpha$ and $\beta$ to denote variable symbols associated with one of the sample-specific axes.